 Who Can Attend

-We now have eight sessions of camp scheduled for summer 2010.
-These eight weeks consist of youth weeks (age 7-17), young adult weeks (18-35) and adult weeks (30 and over).
+We now have ten sessions of camp scheduled for summer 2017.
+These ten weeks consist of youth weeks (age 7-17), young adult weeks (18-35) and adult weeks (30 and over).
 There is some overlap due to disabilities or compatibility as they get older.
 For many of our campers, this is one of the few opportunities to become more independent and to build social skills.
 For caregivers, Camp Fish Tales offers respite, a chance to renew, or even a chance to focus on other family members.
 Our campers have a physical and/or developmental disability.
 Before accepting a camper, we make sure that we can adequately meet their needs.
 Due to our high staffing ratio and 24 hour nursing staff, Camp Fish Tales is known for taking campers with more severe disabilities.
 It is often difficult for these families to find an overnight recreational activity that can assist their loved ones, due to their disabilities.